justint42/School_District_Analysis/README.md

 #### Reading Scores by Grade

 <img width="265" alt="Reading_Score_by_Grade" src="https://user-images.githubusercontent.com/106895220/177094159-09bcd6d4-3bc6-4670-8012-dfb8fb2f2ef5.png">

 ### Scores by School Spending

+There is a high correlation between spending amount and scores of all types.
+The current situation may not find much revelation from spending amount when looking for academic dishonesty.
+However, it cannot be ignored.
+Thomas High School receives some of the highest spending per capita of all charter schools.
+If higher spending equates to more learning opportunities and academic support, then what other factors may drive academic dishonesty?

 <img width="741" alt="Score by Spending" src="https://user-images.githubusercontent.com/106895220/177099313-f763bce8-bc2b-45f1-91b2-595fa8f228ab.png">